 What parts of the General Education Curriculum are transferable?

-Basic Skills, Modes of Inquiry (MI) and the Global (G), Sustainability (S), Learning Communities (LC) and Engaged Learning (EL) requirements can be met by approved transfer courses or experiences.
+Basic Skills, Distributions and the Global (G), Sustainability (S), Learning Communities (LC) and Engaged Learning (EL) requirements can be met by approved transfer courses or experiences.
 The two Interdisciplinary Seminars (IDS 200-level WI and IDS 300-level) must be completed at Benedictine University.

 How are courses and experiences approved for inclusion in the General Education Curriculum?